The Complete Guide to Surfing Sanur

 Baby Reef in Sanur is a beginner-friendly surf spot located approximately 700 meters offshore, offering a controlled and protected environment ideal for developing surfers and longboarders.
 Baby Reef is especially favoured by surf schools due to its soft waves and consistency during smaller swells.
 This wave is best on a small swell and a mid to high tide when the break offers several slow left and right peaks.

-The wave breaks nicely up to around head high, any larger and the wave becomes unorganized and closed out.
+The wave breaks nicely up to around head high; any larger and the wave becomes unorganised and closed out.
 To access this break, you can catch a boat from Pantai Mertasari, where locals will be waiting to give you a lift.

 Hyatt Reef

-Hyatt Reef is located nealy 2 kilometers offshore at the southernmost and most exposed corner of the reefs protecting Sanur.
-The outside peak is a fast, heavy, and shallow right hander- suitable for expert surfers only.
+Hyatt Reef is located nearly 2 kilometres offshore at the southernmost and most exposed corner of the reefs protecting Sanur.
+The outside peak is a fast, heavy, and shallow right-hander- suitable for expert surfers only.
 The main peak and inside peak offer intermediate-friendly long rides, best on a high tide and medium swell.
-When the swell picks up, the sections can line up beautifully, however the current can be intense.
+When the swell picks up, the sections can line up beautifully; however, the current can be intense.
 Given its distance from shore, it is advisable to surf early as the wind and current build through the day.
 Access is typically by boat from Pantai Mertasari.

 Sindhu Right

-Sindu Rights, aka Tanjung Rights or Belan Belan (glass shards” in Bahasa Indonesian), breaks in front of Sindhu beach further east along the coastline.
-This wave is known for its sharp reef, and can offer world-class rights when the conditions align.
+Sindu Right, aka Tanjung Rights or Belan Belan (glass shards” in Bahasa Indonesian), breaks in front of Sindhu beach, further east along the coastline.
+This wave is known for its sharp reef and can offer world-class rights when the conditions align.

 Sindhu Left